 - Provider recruitment and retention or workforce issues, especially with behavioral health and substance use disorder.

 - Fewer resources to invest in practice transformation.

 - Lack of health information technology and systems to support population health management.

 These challenges have magnified over the last few years, jeopardizing access to essential care for those in rural communities.
 These challenges occur regardless of the type of one’s health insurance and place each community’s economy at risk.

 The CHART Model

-We are applying for the Community Health Access and Rural Transformation (CHART) Model funding opportunity.
 The CHART Model is offered through Centers for Medicare & Medicaid Services.
 As the lead organization, HCA will partner with rural health systems, health care providers and health plans, Department of Health’s Office of Rural Health, and Accountable Communities of Health.

 The model is a voluntary payment model designed to meet the unique needs of rural communities.
 It will test whether aligned financial incentives, increased operational flexibility, and robust technical support promote rural health care providers’ capacity to implement effective health care delivery system redesign on a broad scale.